-I offer hour-long to whole day group and individual practical workshops that demonstrate how everyday sources like magazines, music and the immediate environment might be tapped for inspiration alongside prescribed academic literature, school exam texts or community stories.
+Prior to the coronavirus lockdown, I offered hour-long to whole day group and individual practical workshops that demonstrated how everyday sources like magazines, music and the immediate environment might be tapped for inspiration alongside prescribed academic literature, school exam texts or community stories.
 I have so far worked with singers, spoken word artists, students and aspiring writers and performers.
 You can read and save a copy of my workshop outlines from the bottom of this page.

 How much do you charge per workshop? how can I find out more about your offering?